adelewg/cs50/README.md

 ### Pset9
 Flask framework.
-You should never trust user input hence defensive programming
+You should never trust user input hence defensive programming.
+Shopping carts on websited are implemented using cookies.
+User python on the server to dynamically generate
+Ajax